joker-wutong/carla/Docs/build_linux.md

 # Build UE
 ./Setup.sh && ./GenerateProjectFiles.sh && make

-# Open the UE Editor to check everything works properly.
+# Open the UE Editor to check everything works properly
 cd ~/UnrealEngine_4.24/Engine/Binaries/Linux && ./UE4Editor

-# Clone the CARLA repository.
+# Clone the CARLA repository
 git clone https://github.com/carla-simulator/carla

-# Get the CARLA assets.
+# Get the CARLA assets
 cd ~/carla
 ./Update.sh

-# Set the environment variable.
+# Set the environment variable
 export UE4_ROOT=~/UnrealEngine_4.24

-# make the CARLA server and the CARLA client.
+# make the CARLA server and the CARLA client
 make launch
 make PythonAPI

-# Press play in the Editor to initialize the server, and run an example script to test CARLA.
+# Press play in the Editor to initialize the server, and run an example script to test CARLA
 cd PythonAPI/examples
 python3 spawn_npc.py # Support for Python2 was provided until 0.9.10 (not included)

-# Optionally, to compile the PythonAPI for Python2, run the following command in the root CARLA directory.
+# Optionally, to compile the PythonAPI for Python2, run the following command in the root CARLA directory
 make PythonAPI ARGS="--python-version=2"
 ```